 Some of her favourite operatic roles include: Sophie (Werther), Naiade (Ariadne auf Naxos), Marzelline (Fidelio), Alexandra (Regina), Zaide (Zaide), Female Chorus (The Rape of Lucretia), The Governess (The Turn of the Screw), and Countess (Le Nozze di Figaro).
 Currently, Robyn is Head of Voice at the Vancouver Academy of Music.

 About Cantus Ensemble

-Cantus Ensemble was formed in 2001 as festival ensemble for the Music Biennale Zagreb, but it continued to work relentlessly on its quality, programming best of the best and newest of the newest.
-So today the Cantus Ensemble is distinguished and especially praised part on the Croatian cultural scene.
-More than 400 performed works, 90 of which were first performances, around 60 guest performances all around the world (Austria, Italy, Slovenia, Bosnia and Herzegovina, Germany, Belgium, Lithuania, United Kingdom, Sweden, France, Netherlands, Swiss, China, Canada, Mexico and Turkey), numerous guest soloists and conductors, and the usual practise of numerous composers’ dedications, witness the position of this ensemble in the national and international context.
-Since the concert season 2006/2007, the ensemble has its own concert cycle in Zagreb. where they presented extraordinary ten scores of Croatian composers of the 20th and 21st century.
+Cantus Ensemble was formed in 2001 as the festival ensemble for the Music Biennale Zagreb.
+Since then, the ensemble has continued to work relentlessly on its quality, programming the best of the best and newest of the newest, and is now distinguished and especially praised part on the Croatian cultural scene.
+The ensemble has performed more than 400 performed works, 90 of which were first performances, as well as around 60 guest performances all around the world (Austria, Italy, Slovenia, Bosnia and Herzegovina, Germany, Belgium, Lithuania, United Kingdom, Sweden, France, Netherlands, Swiss, China, Canada, Mexico and Turkey), and has performed with numerous guest soloists and conductors.
+Since the concert season 2006/2007, the ensemble has its own concert cycle in Zagreb, where they have presented an extraordinary ten scores of Croatian composers of the 20th and 21st century.